pakos-f/zipkin/README.md

 In this example you will find a setup of 2 microservices (`zipkin-service-1` and `zipkin-service-2`) and a zipkin server which holds and vizualize all logs for both microservices.

+Note!

+The *.bat files are helper files for creating new muliple instances of `zipkin-service-1` and `zipkin-service-2`.
+Prerequisite: executables of moth microservices are necessary.